go4tech-au/cloud-internal-devops/README.md

 git --version
 ```

-- For **MacOS** using Homebrew, open a terminal command line and run:
+- For **macOS** using Homebrew, open a terminal command line and run:

 ```javascript
 brew install git